Hierarchical Adaptive Loco-manipulation Control for Quadruped Robots: Proposed Method - Hierarchical Adaptive Loco-manipulation Control

 \subsection{Unified MPC for Loco-manipulation Control}

-In this subsection, we will introduce our proposed method for loco-manipulation control by integrating the manipulation force ($\bm{F}_b$) provided by adaptive control presented in \secref{sec:Manipulation} with the conventional MPC developed for quadrupeds' locomotion \cite{DiCarlo2018DynamicControl}.
+In this subsection, we will introduce our proposed method for loco-manipulation control by integrating the manipulation force ($\bm{F}_b$) provided by adaptive control presented in \secref{sec:Manipulation} with the conventional MPC developed for quadrupeds' locomotion \cite{DiCarlo2018a}.
 The goal is to have a unified MPC formulation for quadrupeds to manipulate a rigid object with unknown parameters on unknown terrains while having robust locomotion.

-$\bm{F}_b$ is the force that controls the rigid object manipulation.
-Similarly, $\bm{F}_b$ is the force exerted on the robot when manipulating a rigid object.
-Moreover, when the robot contacts the rigid object, we can assume that the robot and the rigid object are attached.
-Therefore, all the state measurement of rigid object required for control law \eqref{eq:control law} (such as $\dot{\bm{e}}$, $\bm{e}$, and $\ddot{\bm{x}}_d$) will be equally the same as the corresponding parameter of the robot.
-Thus, we can compute the $\bm{F}_b$ according to equations \eqref{eq:control law}, \eqref{eq:adaptation law 1}, and \eqref{eq:adaptation law 2}, by using robot states measurement.
+$\bm{F}_b$ is the force that controls the rigid object manipulation, and $\bm{F}_r$ is the force exerted on the robot when manipulating a rigid object (see \figref{fig:block_diagram}).
+When the robot contacts the rigid object, we can assume that the robot and the rigid object are attached.
+Therefore, all the state measurements of rigid objects required for control law \eqref{eq:control law} (such as $\dot{\bm{e}}$, $\bm{e}$, and $\ddot{\bm{x}}_d$) will be equally the same as the corresponding parameter of the robot.
+Moreover, it can be implied that the force applied to the rigid object is equal and opposite to the force applied to the robot, which means $\bm{F}_r = -\bm{F}_b$.
+Thus, we can compute the $\bm{F}_r$ according to equations \eqref{eq:control law}, \eqref{eq:adaptation law 1}, and \eqref{eq:adaptation law 2}, by using robot states measurement.
+For consistency with \ref{sec:Manipulation}, the notation $-\bm{F}_b$ will be used instead of $\bm{F}_r$ throughout the rest of the paper.

-Now, we can write the robot dynamic equation for the loco-manipulation control based on the state representation presented in \cite{DiCarlo2018DynamicControl}:
+Now, we can write the robot dynamic equation for the loco-manipulation control based on the state representation presented in \cite{DiCarlo2018a}:

 with